 - Discussion with the auditor regarding any issues noted during the year

-While this is not meant to be a complete listing of all the information that will be needed for a 401(k) Plan audit, we do believe it can be used as a checklist to prepare for an upcoming audit.
-It is also a good list to use for retention policy purposes.
+While this is not meant to be a complete listing of all the information that will be needed for a 401(k) Plan audit, it can be used as a checklist to prepare for an upcoming audit.